The Website The Birds Maps Virtual Tour Email us

 Below is a list with seven levels where warblers feed: ground; trunks and limbs; understory; understory and mid-story; mid-story; mid-story and canopy; and canopy.
 As you can see, some warblers feed at more than one level.

-One clue about the level where a warbler is likely to be seen comes from its song.
+During the spring, one clue about the level where a warbler is likely to be seen comes from its song.
 Warblers with loud, low-pitched songs, such as the Kentucky and Ovenbird, are likely to be found close to the ground where sound does not carry well.
 Warblers with high-pitched songs, such as the Cape May and Bay-breasted, are likely to be found closer to the canopy where sound carries well.
 By studying a warbler's song, you can learn clues about the level at which to look for it.

 TRUNKS AND LIMBS